 Stan was recently a Managing Director at Zero Stage Capital where he worked between 1992 and 2004.
 At Zero Stage Capital, he led investments in software, communications, Internet and energy-related companies.
 He led investments in 19 companies that resulted in 8 successful initial public offerings and 3 strategic sales to corporate partners.
-He was also involved in a few energy investments.

 Previously, he was with Advent International between 1990 and 1992, where he worked in the Far East Group and invested in opportunities that had direct relevance to Asia.
 Before becoming a venture capitalist, he held software engineering and product management positions at venture-backed Teradata Corporation (NYSE: TDC) during its formative stage (#38), and sales and marketing positions at IBM Corporation (NYSE:IBM).

 Stan is a frequent speaker at national and international conferences related to the venture capital industry, entrepreneurship and economic development.
 These include: